astronomer/astro-sdk/README.md

 * `run_raw_sql`: run any SQL statement without handling its output
 * `append`: insert rows from the source SQL table into the destination SQL table, if there are no conflicts
 * `merge`: insert rows from the source SQL table into the destination SQL table, depending on conflicts:
-  * ignore: do not add rows which already exist
+  * ignore: do not add rows that already exist
-  * update: replace existing rows by new ones
+  * update: replace existing rows with new ones
-* `save_file`: export SQL table rows into destination file
+* `save_file`: export SQL table rows into a destination file
-* `dataframe`: export given SQL table into in-memory Pandas dataframe
+* `dataframe`: export given SQL table into in-memory Pandas data-frame
 * `render`: given a directory containing SQL statements, dynamically create transform tasks within a DAG

 ## Documentation